Best Things to Do in Florence

 Discover San Gimignano

-Climb the 400 steps to the top of the Bell Tower (277 ft / 84 m) designed by Giotto in the 14th century – or stick to admiring it from the outside if you are not up to more exercise today!
+Climb the 400 steps to the top of the Bell Tower (277 ft / 84 m), designed by Giotto in the 14th century – or stick to admiring it from the outside if you are not up to more exercise today!
 Notice the magnificent reliefs and statues by Donatello and Pisano.
 The views over Florence are breathtaking from the top.

-Before or after lunch you will find your way to the famed Piazza della Signoria.
+Before or after lunch, you will find your way to the famed Piazza della Signoria.

 Piazza della Signoria is the main square in front of the Palazzo Vecchio.
-The square was named after this palazzo also known as the Palazzo della Signoria.
+The square was named after this palazzo, also known as the Palazzo della Signoria.
 It is a central square in Florence and a favoured meeting point – you will see flocks of both tourists and locals here.

 Other buildings flanking the square are the Loggia della Signoria, the Uffizi Gallery, the Tribunale della Mercanzia and the Palazzo Uguccioni.

-Just opposite the Palazzo Vecchio the square houses the iconic café Rivoire.
+Just opposite the Palazzo Vecchio, the square houses the iconic café Rivoire.
 Take a seat here to do some people-watching on the square.

-Now you will take a closer look at the Loggia dei Lanzi.
+Now, you will take a closer look at the Loggia dei Lanzi.

 Three open arches make up an open-air sculpture gallery of both antique and fine Renaissance art.
 One of the major artworks is the Medici Lions.
-One of the lions is Roman and dates to the 2nd century AD, and the other one is from the 16th century.
+One of the lions is Roman and dates to the 2nd century AD, and the other is from the 16th century.
 Previously, they were both at the Villa Medici in Rome.

 Palazzo Vecchio is a blend of Renaissance architecture and paintings, Roman ruins of an ancient theatre and an old medieval fortress.
-The construction was initiated in 1299 right above the ruins of the earlier Uberti Ghibelline towers.
+The construction was initiated in 1299, right above the ruins of the earlier Uberti Ghibelline towers.
 At the time, it was meant to host the city council.
 The original design can be attributed to Arnolfo di Cambio.

 Throughout the years the Palazzo Vecchio has also been known by several other names depending on the use of the building: Palazzo della Signoria, Palazzo del Popolo, Palazzo dei Priori and Palazzo Ducale.

-The main hall is absolutely impressive with dimensions 54 m x 23 m x 18 m (177 ft x 75 ft x 59 ft) and lavishly decorated golden ceilings and amazing wall frescoes above grandiose sculptures.
+The main hall is absolutely impressive, with dimensions 54 m x 23 m x 18 m (177 ft x 75 ft x 59 ft) and lavishly decorated golden ceilings and amazing wall frescoes above grandiose sculptures.
 The wall decorations with battle scenes of Republic victories are masterpieces by the top Florentine artists Leonardo da Vinci and Michelangelo Buonarroti.

 If you still feel a bit energetic (and have caught your breath after your morning exercise climbing the Cathedral), you may now ascend the 416 steps of the 95 m (312 ft) high old medieval tower, the Torre di Arnolfo, which has today become a symbol of Florence!

-Continue to Piazza della Repubblica, the site of the city’s old Roman Forum located in the very centre of Florence.
+Continue to Piazza della Repubblica, the site of the city’s old Roman Forum in the very centre of Florence.
 The Colonna della Dovizia marks the place.

-The piazza developed further in the late 1800’s.
-In 1890 a bronze equestrian monument in honour of King Vittorio Emanuele II was inaugurated.
+The piazza developed further in the late 1800s.
+In 1890, a bronze equestrian monument in honour of King Vittorio Emanuele II was inaugurated.
 However, today, it is just the Arc of Triumph that still stands.

 Behold the elegant Florentine Renaissance architecture surrounded by trendy restaurants and cafés like the historical Caffé delle Giubbe Rosse and the modern Hard Rock Café.